 When CZC is allocated and may be used for the exchange of energy, market participants may trade across the border.
 If the amount of available CZC is large enough, this may even lead to full price convergence between the two bidding zones.
 Once prices have converged, any additional CZC would then have a value of 0.
-Figure 7 depicts a situation where the allocated CZC only allows for a partial price convergence: the market clearing price in zone C remains higher than in zone B. In addition to consumer and producer surpluses, the remaining price difference creates a positive congestion rent which is also part of total welfare (the green area between the red dotted lines in the zone B).
+Figure 8 depicts a situation where the allocated CZC only allows for a partial price convergence: the market clearing price in zone C remains higher than in zone B. In addition to consumer and producer surpluses, the remaining price difference creates a positive congestion rent which is also part of total welfare (the green area between the red dotted lines in the zone B).
 With full price convergence, the congestion rent distributions would cancel out and disappear.

-FIGURE 7: WELFARE IN COUPLED ENERGY MARKETS WITH CONGESTION
+FIGURE 8: WELFARE IN COUPLED ENERGY MARKETS WITH CONGESTION

-The same logic may be applied to multiple markets and bidding zones; it is thus possible to calculate the value of CZC for each border for which the economic efficiency approach applies.
+The same logic may be applied to multiple markets and bidding zones; it is thus possible to calculate the value of CZC for each border for which co-optimization applies.
 The general calculation of welfare is shown in the equation below and consists of the sum of consumer surplus, producer surplus and congestion rent over all markets.
 The congestion rent for a market or bidding zone is calculated based on the market clearing price and the market net position, where the market net position equals the sum of exchanges in both directions (positive for export, negative for import) on all borders with other markets.
 The market net position also equals the difference in supply and demand volumes cleared.

-$\sum{all \ markets} \{Consumer \ surplus + Producer \ surplus - Market \ Net \ Position \ \ Market \ Clearing \ Price \}$
+$\sum{all\; markets} \{\textit{Consumer surplus} + \textit{Producer surplus} - \textit{Market Net Position} \textit{Market Clearing Price}\}$